Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Getting Started with an Emetophobia Therapist

-Most of the therapists at our mental health clinic are trained in providing exposure therapy for emetophobia and have had several clients overcome their anxiety symptoms related to their vomit phobia.
+Most of the therapists at our mental health clinic are trained in providing exposure therapy for emetophobia.
+Many of our clients have overcome their anxiety symptoms related to their vomit phobia.
 Treating emetophobia has become one of our specialties.

 You can book a free consultation with a CBT therapist by clicking the tab below.
-Check your benefits to see if you are covered for psychotherapy by a social worker, psychotherapist, psychologist or RN psychotherapist and get started on your path to wellness today.
+Check your benefits to see if your plan covers psychotherapy by a social worker, psychotherapist, or clinical psychologist.
 Learn more about our therapy fees.

-*The psychotherapists at Virtual CBT Psychotherapy are registered to provide services to Ontario residents (adults, teens and children).
+*The psychotherapists at Virtual CBT Psychotherapy can provide care to Ontario residents (adults, teens and children).

 References: